 Whilst weeding in my new garden the other day, I had an idea.
+Rare.
+Not unheard of.
 Would it be helpful to highlight new gardening blogs here on The Anxious Gardener?
 My readership isn’t as big as some, but I imagine any extra visitors would be a boost to authors gloomily studying their viewing stats during those early, lonely, pin-drop days.

 As far as I know there is no list of new blogs, no directory of fresh talent and I need help snuffling them out – which is where you come in.
 Have you started a gardening blog in the last twelve months or so?
 Or have you discovered a great new blog?
 If so and you think it warrants a plug, please leave a comment and blog-link in the ‘Any thoughts‘ box below or, if you prefer, drop me a line using my Contact page.

 This idea might just die a quiet, lonesome death but let’s give it a roll anyway.
 (Queue drifts of leaves swirling silently across an empty car park, beneath a sheet-steel sky – Ed).

 I hope my idea isn’t patronising.
 I just thought that free publicity for an author who has recently taken the plunge and deserves to be heard by a wider audience would benefit both them and readers too.

 Over to you, and in the meantime I’ll do some snuffling of my own.